RevenueHunt/docs/docs/how-to-guides/show-quiz-in-shop-app.md

 !!! warning

-    We strive to offer a seamless and comprehensive user experience with the Shop Quiz integration.
+    We strive to offer a seamless and comprehensive user experience with the Shop App integration.
 However, it's important to note that currently, the **collection of phone numbers via the Shop app quiz is not supported**.
 We are actively working to include this feature in the near future.

 ---
 By following this article, you'll learn how to show your quiz in the Shop App.